Skip to main content

 The Boat Song (1921)

-The Boat Song (Baettaragi) is a haunting tale of jealousy and regret set against the backdrop of a traditional Korean fishing village.
-Through the story of a man whose obsessive suspicions lead to the destruction of his family, Kim Dong-in crafts a powerful meditation on the destructive power of the human psyche.
+The Boat Song (Baettaragi) is a haunting tale of jealousy and existential regret.
+Set against the backdrop of a traditional fishing village, it tells the story of a man whose obsessive suspicions lead to the destruction of his family.

 Sonata Appassionata (1930)